 CLIMARTE is honoured to have two such distinguished and highly respected thinkers as supporters of CLIMARTE’s mission to harness the creative power of the Arts to inform, engage and inspire action on climate change.

-Guy Abrahams, CEO and Co-Founder
+Guy Abrahams, Co-Founder

-Guy Abrahams is Co-founder and CEO of CLIMARTE and Director of the Art+Environment consultancy.
+Guy Abrahams is Co-founder, former CEO, and current Board Member of CLIMARTE and Director of the Art+Environment consultancy.
 Guy was a lawyer prior to becoming Director of Christine Abrahams Gallery, one of Australia’s leading contemporary art galleries, a position he held for 22 years.
 He has held numerous arts positions including President of the Australian Commercial Galleries Association, and Board member of the Melbourne Art Fair and the National Gallery of Victoria Art Foundation.
 In 2009 Guy received training on climate change communication from US Vice President Al Gore and also completed a Master of Environment at the University of Melbourne.
 He currently sits on the City of Melbourne Art and Heritage Collection Advisory Panel and Public Art Advisory Panel.
 Guy is an Associate of the University of Melbourne Sustainable Society Institute and a valuer for the Australian Government’s Cultural Gifts Program.

 Bronwyn Johnson has been at the forefront of Australia’s visual arts sector over the past 16 years and has a demonstrated record of successful delivery of programs and events in the visual and performing arts sector.
 Bronwyn Johnson is currently the Executive Director of CLIMARTE producing arts programs that harness the creative power of the arts to inform, engage and inspire action on climate change.
 Bronwyn Johnson is the former Director of Australia’s visual arts flagship event the Melbourne Art Fair and CEO of Melbourne Art Foundation.
 Bronwyn Johnson holds various memberships including Board membership of the Australian Tapestry Workshop, Arts Project Australia, CLIMARTE and a Panel Member of the Australia Council’s visual arts export initiative Art Fare.